AnneBlair/Aphrodite/README.md

 **I hope that every person who uses it can harvest love.
-It provides you a chance to use a pure-Swift alternative in your next app.**
+It provides you a chance to use a pure-Swift alternative in your next app.
+Save time to harvest Love**

 ## Features
 * [x] Candlestick chart